changepointGA: An R package for Fast Changepoint Detection via Genetic Algorithm: Simulation Studies

 Furthermore, we investigate whether \CRANpkg{changepointGA} or \CRANpkg{GA} attains the minimum BIC value more frequently under the fair comparison setting with \texttt{minDist\ =\ 1}.
-Figure \ref{fig:optimcomparefig} presents stacked barplots comparing the optimized fitness function values between GA-S-1K and each scenario using \CRANpkg{changepointGA} for both the basic GA in panel A and the island model GA in panel B. For each simulation run, there are three possible outcomes: if \CRANpkg{changepointGA} achieves a smaller BIC, the run is categorized as ``changepointGA better''; if both \CRANpkg{changepointGA} and \CRANpkg{GA} yield identical BICs, the outcome is labeled ``Equal''; and if \CRANpkg{GA} yields a smaller BIC, the run is categorized as ``GA better''.
+Figure \ref{fig:optimcomparefig} presents stacked barplots comparing the optimized fitness function values between GA-S-1K and each scenario using \CRANpkg{changepointGA} for both the basic genetic algorithm in panel A and the island model genetic algorithm in panel B. For each simulation run, there are three possible outcomes: if \CRANpkg{changepointGA} achieves a smaller BIC, the run is categorized as ``changepointGA better''; if both \CRANpkg{changepointGA} and \CRANpkg{GA} yield identical BICs, the outcome is labeled ``Equal''; and if \CRANpkg{GA} yields a smaller BIC, the run is categorized as ``GA better''.

 It is evident from Figure \ref{fig:optimcomparefig} that \CRANpkg{changepointGA} sacrifices a degree of optimization accuracy in exchange for faster runtime.
-For example, CG-L-5K and GA-S-1K agree most frequently, with CG-L-5K attaining the lowest BIC more often in both the basic GA and island model GA implementations among scenarios using \CRANpkg{changepointGA}.
+For example, CG-L-5K and GA-S-1K agree most frequently, with CG-L-5K attaining the lowest BIC more often in both the basic genetic algorithm and island model genetic algorithm implementations among scenarios using \CRANpkg{changepointGA}.
 Although the population size increases from 100 (GA-S-1K) to 800 (CG-L-5K) with more stringent stopping criteria, \CRANpkg{changepointGA} achieves comparable optimization performance, with a much shorter average distance and a much higher rate of correctly detecting two changepoints (true \(m = 2\)).
 Most importantly, it runs over 150 times faster.